 We like to think we keep our homes pretty clean (no easy feat when you have kids, pets and a partner running around), but here's how often you actually need to clean your everyday items...

 While we feel like we're in a never ending stream of washing, scientists are now saying this probably isn't enough to combat the amount of bacteria around our homes.
 Thanks to a recent study looking into just how filthy everyday objects can be, we were left feeling extremely grubby and wondered... is there such a thing as being TOO clean?

-Phones (which we touch up to 150 times a day!), sheets, pillows, bras, jeans, tea towels, pjs and now even our mattresses are just some of the items that are, according to a microbiologist and other experts, teeming with bacteria and germs.
-But how often should we be cleaning - or ditching - these everyday items?
+You've probably wondered how often should you change your sheets (opens in new tab), how often should you clean you phone (which we touch up to 150 times a day!), your bras, jeans, tea towels, pjs and now even our mattresses.
+These are just some of the items that are, according to a microbiologist and other experts, teeming with bacteria and germs.
+So, how often should we be cleaning - or ditching - these everyday items?

 Swap: Every two uses Quite the same way it works with bathroom towels, whenever we pat our freshly washed hands dry, we're just slathering a lot of harmful bacteria onto them all over again.

 Quite often, we're not washing our hands properly, so whatever is left on them gets transferred onto hand towels, which then make a perfect breeding ground for bacteria to thrive - thanks to its moistness and texture.
 It's a nasty cycle, so swap out your hand towel every two days to put an end to it!

 2. Bathroom towels